zinzloun/THM_WriteUP/windcorp/README.md

     smb: \> get spark_2_8_3.exe
     getting file \spark_2_8_3.exe of size 78765568 as spark_2_8_3.exe (2015.3 KiloBytes/sec) (average 2015.3 KiloBytes/sec)

-Now proceed to install the application and executed.
+Then proceed to install the application and executed.
 Once the client is started you have to set up the following parameters to connect to the server:

     wine spark_2_8_3.exe
     ...